Koyasan Travel Guide 高野山

 Kongobuji temple where the highest priest of Koyasan resides, serves as spokesman for the religious community.
 It mainly focuses on the cult of the founder of the Shingon sect, Kukai (774-835), more widely known in Japan as Kobo Daishi.
 A key figure in Japanese Buddhism, he still inspires the utmost respect from residents and Buddhists in general that do not fail to honor him, for example during Aoba Matsuri, the celebration of his birth.

 The legends surrounding his life abound and there are many who believe that he is still alive, meditating in the depths of Okunoin cemetary where his mausoleum is located.
 Covering much of the east of the city, the forest of a thousand graves contributes to the mysterious aura of Mount Koya.

 In contrast, to the west, lies the "sacred precinct" Danjo Garan.
 There are many religious buildings and a vermillion pagoda majestically overlooks curious passersby.
 Protective Koyasan has placed its most prized possessions in a museum, the Reihokan, in order to preserve them from time and illicit trade.

 "Opening up to the world"

-Yet the spirit of Koyasan is still alive and even if the community has been caught up by modernity, it still lives out of time.The local specialty gomadofu, is still made according to the most ancient traditions at Hamadaya store and in 2004, the city was included in the UNESCO World Heritage List.
-Even detractors can not deny that visiting Koyasan is a unique and deeply spiritual experience.
-If you return after a day or a year, the place will always have changed.
+Yet the spirit of Koyasan is still alive and even if the community has been caught up by modernity, it still lives out of time.The local specialty gomadofu, is still made according to the most ancient traditions at Hamadaya store, and in 2004, the city was included in the UNESCO World Heritage List.
+Even detractors cannot deny that visiting Koyasan is a unique and deeply spiritual experience.
+If you return after a day or a year, the place will have always changed.